ctsrc/Base256/README.md

 data we want to compress, encode, type in on another device and decode and decompress:

-- Compress data from some file with xz and then encode it.
+- Compress data from example file `sample_data/original/id_ed25519` with xz and then encode it.

   ```zsh
   xz < sample_data/original/id_ed25519 | lastresort | fold -w 78 -s | awk '{$1=$1};1'
   ```

 - On the other device, input the encoded words into a text file and then decode and decompress that

   ```zsh
   mkdir -p ~/tmp/